Definitions of Terms

 “GGRC” (Golden Gate Regional Center) – Regional centers are nonprofit private corporations that contract with the Department of Developmental Services to provide or coordinate services and supports for individuals with developmental disabilities.
 They have offices throughout California to provide a local resource to help find and access the many services available to individuals and their families.
 Golden Gate Regional Center funds services and supports and programs to individuals with developmental disabilities in Marin, San Francisco and San Mateo counties.

 “Title 17” – is a portion of the California Code of Regulations that contains the regulations pertaining to the Department of Developmental Services (DDS) as well as other regulations.
-Those pertaining to DDS, starting with Section 50201, cover parental fees, conflict of interest code, rules for conducting research, client rights, fiscal audits and appeals, fair hearings, vendorization procedures, regional center administrative practices and procedures, standards and rate-setting procedures for community-based programs and in-home respite services, and residential facility care and services.
+Those pertaining to DDS, starting with Section 50201, cover parental fees, conflict of interest code, rules for conducting research, participants rights, fiscal audits and appeals, fair hearings, vendorization procedures, regional center administrative practices and procedures, standards and rate-setting procedures for community-based programs and in-home respite services, and residential facility care and services.

 “IDT” (Interdisciplinary Team) – a group of different types of professionals working together to share expertise, knowledge, and skills to support the person with disabilities.
 Often includes families and representatives from the regional center.